Starcounter/Docs/guides/web-apps/sessions/README.md

 # Sessions

-Sessions are used to retain the client state in your application.
+Sessions are used to retain the state in your app.
 A session is represented by an instance of a `Session` class.
-Session is created on current Starcounter scheduler and should be operated only on that scheduler.
-That's why one should never store session objects statically (same as one shouldn't store SQL enumerators statically) or use session objects in multithreaded/asynchronous programming.
-In order to save session and utilize it later please use `Session.SessionId` described below.

 Sessions and JSON objects can be connected: on JSON object session can be accessed using `Session` property, and on `Session` object, JSON object can be accessed through `Data` property.